Winter Break University residences are closed according to the following schedule: Dormitory-style residences Close: Noon, Saturday,

 How can a room be changed to become a gender-neutral room?

-Rooms can be become gender-neutral rooms through the posted direct swap and pull-in processes.
+Rooms can become gender-neutral rooms through the posted direct swap and pull-in processes.

 Is gender-neutral housing only for students who are members of the LGBTQ community?